Residents told to shelter in place after Texas petrochemical plant fire

 The Harris County district attorney’s office has assigned an environmental prosecutor for any possible wrongdoing, a spokesman said.

-Reporting by Brendan O'Brien in Milwaukee; Editing by Bernadette Baum
+Reporting by Brendan O'Brien in Milwaukee; additional reporting by Gary McWilliams; Editing by Bernadette Baum